-LADWP groundwater pumping in the Owens Valley is governed by the ON/OFF provisions of the 1991 Agreement between the County of Inyo and the City of Los Angeles and its Department of Water and Power on a Long Term Groundwater Management Plan for Owens Valley and Inyo County (Water Agreement).
-According to the well ON/OFF provisions of the Water Agreement, approximately 121,550 acre-feet of water is available for groundwater pumping from Owens Valley well fields.
+LADWP groundwater pumping in the Owens Valley is governed by the ON/OFF provisions of the Water Agreement.
+According to the well ON/OFF provisions of the Water Agreement, approximately 121,550 AF of water is available for groundwater pumping from Owens Valley well fields.
 In addition to the ON/OFF provisions of the Water Agreement, LADWP considers Owens Valley conditions, projected runoff, and operational practicalities when determining its planned pumping.
-LADWP's groundwater pumping for the first six months of the 2015-16 runoff year is planned to range between 46,160 and 51,510 acre-feet, contingent on environmental conditions and water needs.
+LADWP's groundwater pumping for the first six months of the 2015-16 runoff year is planned to range between 46,160 and 51,510 AF, contingent on environmental conditions and water needs.
 The lower end of this range is commensurate with non-discretionary pumping requirements including fish hatchery supply, town supply, irrigation, and other required uses.
 The upper range is in keeping with dry year conservative pumping plans supported by the Inyo County/Los Angeles Standing Committee during the drought recovery period of the early 1990s.
-For the entire 2015-16 runoff year, LADWP anticipates total acre-feet of pumping to be approximately 75,000.
+For the entire 2015-16 runoff year, LADWP anticipates pumping to be approximately 75,000 AF.